Aleksandr Karelin: Wrestling style

 Karelin was famous for his reverse body lift, the Karelin Lift, where facing the opponent who was lying flat on the mat to keep from being thrown, Karelin hoisted his opponents into the air and slammed him violently to the mat.
 This devastatingly effective maneuver, when properly executed, awarded Karelin 5 points per throw, the maximum awarded in Greco-Roman wrestling.
 The throw had long been in use by lighter wrestlers but not by heavyweights – because of the immense strength required to raise, spin and hit the mat with a 560+ lbs combined weight of both athletes (280+ of which resist desperately to the performed maneuver).
 Karelin's ability to perform this throw against elite opponents weighing as much as 130 kg amazed other participants and observers of the sport.
 His exceptionally long reach, with measurements between 213 cm and 220 cm, helped him to grip his opponents' bodies.
 Furthermore, his incredible grip strength was described as being similar to that of "an anaconda", which allowed him to hold down his opponents and prevent them from escaping from his grasp.
+He was known for his large stature such as a very thick neck and muscular legs.
+In his early matches before adopting the reverse body lift, Karelin used arm bars, half nelsons, and gut wrenches.
 His strength, size, explosiveness, flexibility and agility led Joe Rogan to describe Karelin as a "human panther".

 "He didn't just dominate the world of Greco-Roman wrestling, for 13 years, he terrified the world of Greco-Roman wrestling!"

 — —Philip Hersh, an Olympic sports writer, on Karelin's legacy.